vmware/terraform-provider-vra/website/docs/r/vra_storage_profile_vsphere.html.markdown

 * `limit_iops` - The upper bound for the I/O operations per second allocated for each virtual disk.

+* `name` - A human-friendly name used as an identifier in APIs that support this option.

 * `provisioning_type` - Type of provisioning policy for the disk.

+* `region_id` - The Id of the region that is associated with the storage profile.

 * `shares` - A specific number of shares assigned to each virtual machine.